 Inkscape shows a window for each opened document.
-Each window contains various toolbars and a white rectangle in the middle.
+Each window contains the toolbars and a white, empty area.

-Hint: In this manual, we use the Wide view which puts the commands bar on the right.
-You can get this view with the menu by selecting View o Wide Screen.
-Also, in this manual, we use a light theme for better readability.
-If yours is dark, and you would like to change the interface theme, select Edit o Preferences.
-Then select Interface o Theming and deselect $Use\ dark\ theme$.
+In this manual, we use the Wide view which puts the first toolbar on the right.
+You can get this view with the menu by selecting $View \rightarrow Wide$.